 - find out if the school has a parent group or Parent Teacher Association (PTA) you can join

 - If there isn't a parent and/or carer, or home and school group at your school, you could talk with other parents and/or carers and set one up yourself.
 The New Zealand Parent Teacher Association (NZPTA) aims to build closer relationships between parents and/or carers, teachers, homes and schools so they can work together effectively to support students.
 The NZPTA has information about setting up a group.
-Contact NZPTA.
+Contact NZPTA(external link).

 Think about standing for election on your school's board of trustees

 All state and state-integrated schools are governed by a board of trustees.
 Standing for election on your school's board of trustees is a great way to share to be involved in your child's education, share your skills with the school, have your say in the running of the school.

 You could consider attending a board meeting to see how they work, and if you are interested you could stand for election at the next trustees election.